r-sergii/r-sergii.github.io/README.md

 ## Description
 ## Test your knowledge of American English

-Test your knowledge of American English
+Test your knowledge of American English.

+To voice the pronunciation of words, the TTS engine **SVOX Pico** is used.

 ### Light theme
 ![wordinpicturenext_en01.png](/screenshots/wordinpicturenext_en01.png)